pachterlab/biophysics/docs/source/foundations_computation.rst

 .. _computation:

-Computation of Molecular, Cellular, and Transcriptional Dynamics
+Theory and Computation of Transcriptional Dynamics
 =================================================================
 Here we list a few reference papers on the theory and simulation of the chemical master equation as well as its application in stochastic modeling of gene expression.